Lydia Wanyoto: Early life and education

 Wanyoto was born in Mbale, in the Eastern Region of Uganda circa 1971.

-She attended Fairway Primary School, in Mbale, where she obtained her primary school leaving certificate.
-She transferred to Gayaza High School, in Wakiso District, where she obtained her Ordinary Level certificate.
+She attended Fairway Primary School, in Mbale, where she obtained her primary leaving education certificate.
+She transferred to Gayaza High School, in Wakiso District, where she obtained her Ordinary Level certificate (UCE).
 She completed high school at Makerere High School, where she obtained her High School Diploma.

 She was admitted to the Uganda Christian University (UCU), where she graduated with a Bachelor of Education in Languages, specializing in English literature, English language, French language and Kiswahili.
 She went on to obtain a Bachelor of Laws degree, also from (UCU).

 She followed that with a Diploma in Legal Practice, awarded by the Law Development Centre, in Kampala.
 Her first master's degree, a Master of Arts in Human Rights Law, was obtained from Makerere University, Uganda's largest and oldest public university.
 Her second master's degree, a Master of Arts in Gender and Women Studies, was also awarded by Makerere University.